Crimson Cowl: Justine Hammer

 During the "Civil War" storyline, Hammer forms a crew with Razor Fist and Diamondhead in an attempt to escape a superhuman prison.
 She teleports to the security center, knocking out both guards and releasing all of the prisoners.
 Razor Fist holds Robbie Baldwin as a hostage and accidentally releases Baldwin's kinetic energy, rendering most of the prisoners unconscious, maimed or dead; Hammer is found knocked out.

-The Crimson Cowl is later hired by the Hood to take advantage of the superhero community split caused by the Superhuman Registration Act.

 Justine is later a recurring adversary to Iron Man, in which she has left behind her Crimson Cowl identity to lead Hammer Industries and is revealed to be Sasha Hammer's mother.
 Beginning with the Iron Man storyline "Stark Resilient", mother and daughter promote Detroit Steel to investors (such as corrupt military General Bruce Babbage) while Stark Resilient promoted repulsor technology as free energy to the world.
 Justine also buys surplus H.A.M.M.E.R. equipment sold after Norman Osborn's fall for her personal line of drones and battlesuits.
-Hammer continues as an adversary alongside the Mandarin in subsequent Iron Man storylines ("Demon", "The Long Way Down" and "The Future"), additionally antagonizing War Machine and Pepper Potts.
 After Iron Man and Zeke Stane join forces, Justine is warned to which she ignores before Zeke and Sasha kill her for revenge for the Mandarin's abuse.

 Hammer is resurrected by Belasco as the new Iron Monger for a plot with Roxxon and A.I.M. to take over Stark Unlimited.
 She uses a magic virus on Iron Man's armor, and utilizes Flying Tiger, Tiger Shark, the Strikeforce B.E.R.S.E.R.K.E.R.s, and Force as diversions.
 At Stark Tower, Hammer has Doctor Druid and Monica Rappaccini as her brokers and the board of directors initially found in her favor, resulting in a fight with Iron Man where Justine's demonic deal is revealed.
 This gets stopped by Iron Man convincing Justine's demonic benefactors to cease and the board of directors in changing the vote.
 After being dropped off back at Stark Tower, Justine surrendered her Iron Monger armor to Iron Man as she leaves.